Gasperini v. Center for Humanities, Inc.: Issue

 The case involved an important issue of what standard of review should be used by a federal court in measuring the excessiveness of a jury verdict.
 The standard typically applied by federal courts was that a verdict was excessive if it "shocked the conscience of the court."
 New York had recently enacted legislation changing the standard as a part of a tort reform initiative, codifying in CPLR §5501(c) the standard that an award was excessive if it "deviates materially from what would be reasonable compensation."
 The question arose as to whether the standard was substantive or procedural, as the Erie Doctrine stipulated that the federal court should apply the substantive law of the state and federal procedural law.

 The court's decision

 Justice Ginsburg delivered the majority opinion of the Court, which held that the federal district court should apply the New York standard for excessiveness, reasoning that the case did not include a distinct choice between federal and state interests, but rather presented an opportunity to serve both interests.
-The federal interest lay primarily in discharging the Seventh Amendment, which precludes review of facts tried by a jury.
-The Second Circuit had reviewed the verdict against the New York excessiveness standard and thus ran afoul of the Seventh Amendment.
+The New York excessiveness standard reflected the state’s substantive interest in tort reform, so the federal courts should follow it.
+The Seventh Amendment, which limits court review of facts tried by a jury, did not prevent application of that standard in federal court.
+The only federal interest was to ensure that responsibility for this review should rest primarily with the trial court, not the court of appeals.
+That norm was procedural, because it reflected standard practice in federal civil trials.
 Accordingly, the Court vacated the judgment of the Second Circuit and ordered the case remanded to the district court for a new trial so that the trial judge could test the jury's verdict against the state standard.